19hours/sg-statutes/Acts/Presidential Elections Act.md

 (3) Every presiding officer of a polling station shall despatch each such packet and the ballot box or boxes in safe custody to the Returning Officer at the counting place where the votes cast at the polling station are to be counted in accordance with the provisions of this Act.

-(4) Where the Returning Officer has in any direction made under section 31A(1) specified a polling station to be a counting place, the presiding officer of the polling station shall keep at that station every such packet and ballot box in safe custody pending counting of the votes thereat.
+(4) Where the Returning Officer has specified a polling station to be a counting place under this Act, the presiding officer of the polling station shall keep at that station every such packet and ballot box in safe custody pending counting of the votes thereat.

 [12/93]

+[Act 6 of 2017 wef 01/04/2017]

 ### Counting at counting places